isaackwy/desktop-config-files/Slackware15/README.md

-These configuration files were for Slackware 15.0.
+Configuration files for Slackware 15.0